Lockner needs YOU!

 Perhaps the most important person!
 With help from the others (and the council) applies for the grants and funding for social activities, pays for them and keeps the records and bank account safe.

 Although the roles are defined - in reality, everyone chips in to help with everything, it's a collective effort.
-The most important thing I would suggest you could do with these roles is to provide a platform to bring people closer together, get neighbor's involved, interested and on board.

 You can see what we have been up to since 2008 by clicking on our old website here.
 And there is a beautiful account of the beginnings of Lockner's annual Big Lunch written by a former resident and poet Shan Solanki here.
 Lockner estate was the first estate in London to hold a Big Lunch, and we have led the way for others to enjoy the same.
 The Big Lunch is now a nationwide event, the council now provide funding to every estate in Hackney (...with a residents association!) to host their own.
 The Big Lockner Lunch has been used as a nationwide case study by the Eden project and National Lottery, and has graced the front pages of Hackney Today and the Gazette.